Types and sources of radiation

 - terrestrial radiation

 The earth's outer atmosphere is continually bombarded by cosmic radiation.
 Usually, cosmic radiation consists of fast moving particles that exist in space and originate from a variety of sources, including the sun and other celestial events in the universe.
-Cosmic rays are mostly protons but can be other particles or wave energy.
-Some ionizing radiation will penetrate the earth's atmosphere and become absorbed by humans, which results in natural radiation exposure.
+Cosmic rays are mostly protons, but can be other particles or wave energy.
+Some ionizing radiation penetrates the earth's atmosphere and becomes absorbed by humans, which results in natural radiation exposure.

 The doses due to natural sources of radiation vary depending on location and habits.
 Regions at higher altitudes receive more cosmic radiation.
-The following map shows how levels of cosmic radiation vary with elevations above sea level and longitude and latitude.
+The following map shows how levels of cosmic radiation vary with elevations above sea level and longitude and latitude in North America.

 Most of the variation in exposure to natural radiation results from inhalation of radioactive gases that are produced by radioactive minerals found in soil and bedrock.
-Radon is an odourless and colourless radioactive gas that is produced by the decay of uranium.
-Thoron is a radioactive gas produced by the thorium.
+Radon is an odourless and colourless radioactive gas that is produced by the decay of uranium-238.
+It is an inert gas, meaning that it does not react with surrounding matter.
+Because radon does not react, it can readily move up through the ground and into the atmosphere..
+Thoron is a radioactive gas produced by thorium.
 Radon and thoron levels vary considerably by location depending on the composition of soil and bedrock.
-Once released into the air, these gases will normally dilute to harmless levels in the atmosphere but sometimes they become trapped and accumulate inside buildings and are inhaled by occupants.
-Radon gas poses a health risk not only to uranium miners, but also to homeowners if it is left to collect in the home.
+Once released into the air, these gases normally dilute to harmless levels in the atmosphere, but sometimes they become trapped and accumulate inside buildings where they are inhaled by occupants.
+Radon gas poses a health risk not only to uranium miners but also to homeowners if it is left to accumulate in the home.
 On average, it is the largest source of natural radiation exposure.
-More information on radon gas and the means to control it can be found on Health Canada's website.
+More information about radon gas and the means to control it can be found on Health Canada's website.

 Trace amounts of radioactive minerals are naturally found in the contents of food and drinking water.
 For instance, vegetables are typically cultivated in soil and ground water which contains radioactive minerals.
 Once ingested, these minerals result in internal exposure to natural radiation.